sijnstra/agon-projects/memsave/README.md

 Note that the utility runs at the absolute address of `0x0B000` which means it needs to run from the `mos` directory, and will overwrite the space it takes up before it can save the content.

+# example uses
+`memsave zealdisk.zfs 90000 10000` after rebooting to MOS from Zeal8bitOS, assuming it was previously loaded and used, save a 64k ZealFS disk image file from memory to `zealdisk.zfs`